20 ways to pay less tax: cut your Income Tax, Council Tax, and Inheritance Tax

-Meanwhile, private landlords can claim for things like agent fees, utility bills, maintenance, repairs, services like a gardener, legal fees and direct costs such as phone calls, stationery and advertising for new tenants.
+Meanwhile, private landlords can claim for things like agent fees, maintenance, repairs, services like a gardener, legal fees and direct costs such as phone calls, stationery and advertising for new tenants.

-They can also offset 50% of the tax on their mortgage interest and for wear and tear on their property, though the Government is reducing this particular tax break and will end it completely in 2020.
+They can also offset 25% of the tax on their mortgage interest and for wear and tear on their property, but the Government is reducing this tax break and will end it completely in 2020.

-Landlords and those that run a business can also take advantage of the annual investment allowance (AIA) to claim tax back for capital expenditure on items such as tools and computers – the limit is currently £200,000.
+Landlords and those that run a business can also take advantage of the Annual Investment Allowance (AIA) to claim tax back for capital expenditure on specific items.

 20. Claim the benefits you're entitled to